Skip to main content

 nPr=n!(n - r)!^\text{n}\text{P}_\text{r} = \frac{\text{n}!}{\text{(n - r)}!}

-Arrangement with Non-unique Items
+Arrangement of Non-Unique Items

 • Number of arrangements of A, B, C, D, E\text{A, B, C, D, E} (taken all at a time) =5!= 5!